-Walking with Sightseeing at St Ives
+Cornwall Walking with Sightseeing Holiday

 Code: SVWODPrint page

+Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
-There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
-Challenger holidays require a high level of fitness and stamina.
+There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
+Our challenger holidays require a high level of fitness and stamina.

 Chy Morvah, meaning 'house by the sea' in Cornish, is an appropriate name for this characteristic seaside property.
 Situated within walking distance of the centre of St Ives, it enjoys wonderful views along the north Cornwall coast.

-All our Country Houses have a well-stocked bar serving local beers, wine and spirits.
+|All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
+All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 Due to the layout of Chy Morvah, it is not recommended for wheelchair users and guests with restricted mobility.